Formed 1882. Merged with Bo'ness Cadora JFC in June 1945 to form Bo'ness United JFC

 1927-1929 away c

 In the late nineteenth century the port of Bo'ness (or Borrowstounness) was a thriving centre of heavy industry sitting on the southern bank of the Firth of Forth.
 The football club was formed in 1882 and played in friendly and cup games until they joined the Eastern Alliance in 1891.
-This competition collapsed before the end of the season and Bo’ness played in various leagues until 1909, when they entered the Central League.
+Bo’ness played in various leagues until 1909, when they entered the Central League.

 The club seems to have closed down in 1915 for the duration of the Great War, resuming when the Central League restarted in 1919.
 The competition was now strengthened by the addition of a number of former Scottish Second Division clubs and for a while it was a serious rival to the national competition.
 In 1921 the Central League was incorporated as Scottish Division Two, Bo’ness among them.
 The club regularly finished in the top half of the table and were champions in 1927, playing for one glorious season in the Scottish First Division.